 Advantages of Deal ID

-Here are detailed benefits of having a deal identifier.
+Here are the detailed benefits of having a deal identifier.

 Flexibility: Private dealing was limited in a way that publishers were unable to find the advertiser specifically interested in their inventory.
 Deal ID resolved this problem.
 Publisher can now find interested buyers by simply checking their deal identifiers.